soles-STATS/.github/profile/README.md

 > This work is based on resources provided for free by the University of Sydney SOLES OER repository, available under a [Creative Commons Attribution 4.0 International license](cc-by) at https://github.com/usyd-soles-edu.

-This can be done at the end of your document, presentation or in the footer of your website.
-Thank you!

 [cc-by]: http://creativecommons.org/licenses/by/4.0/
 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png